README.md

 agentsmesh-runner service start

-Once the runner is online, create an AgentPod from the web console and start coding with your AI agents.
+Once the runner is online, create an AgentPod from any console (Web / Desktop / iOS) and start putting agents to work.

 Quick Start